Dear Ms. Vicki,

 I'm 22 years old, and this is my first time being in a relationship with a man in the military.
 He just got back from Afghanistan and decided that he wants to be married within the next two years.

-I promised myself that 2015 would be my year to start being more open and honest with everyone who writes to me.
-I'm not saying I will be mean or surly, I just intend to be more candid about the situation.
+I promised myself to start being more open and honest with everyone who writes to me.
+I'm not saying I will be mean or surly; I just intend to be more candid about the situation.

 I've got four "don'ts" you need to keep in mind as you move forward.